RELOCATING TO WINNIPEG

 Considering commute times is crucial.
 Winnipeg has a decent transportation system, but it's essential to factor in the distance between your potential residence and your workplace, as it can make a huge difference in your quality of life and amount of free time.
 One of the big advantages of living in Winnipeg is being able to avoid traffic jams and long commutes, and most transferees choose to focus their search on neighbourhoods in close proximity to their workplace.

-Step 4: Get a pre-approval
+Step 4: Get a Pre-Approval

 Every housing market is different, and it’s important to find out exactly what you can afford here in Winnipeg.
+We have great connections in mortgage financing and can help with this if needed.

 Step 5: Book your HHT

-Different relocations have different timelines and requirements— for example in the RCMP, you usually don’t go on your HHT until your existing home is sold, but with other relocations you can schedule it whenever suits you best.
 Once you have the date you are expected to report in Winnipeg, you can work backwards from there, factoring in the advice from your local realtor about the sale of your existing home and your Winnipeg realtor about the timing from purchase to possession date.
 The key here is communication, communication and more communication!

 Next, schedule your travel.
 It is critical to get a rental car so you can use your time here to explore neighbourhoods and really get a feel for the areas that might be best for you.